RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 Because of their large size, Mathematica's test results on the 72,000+ integration problems in the test-suite are divided into separate pdf files based on the type of the integrand being tested.
 At the end of each file is a pie chart summarizing the results.
 The chart is divided into colored slices as follows:

 * green = the number of optimal results
-* light green = the number of results more than twice the size the optimal antiderivative
+* light green = the number of results more than twice the size of the optimal antiderivative
 * yellow = the number of results unnecessarily involving higher level functions or complex numbers
 * orange = the number of integrable problems that could not be integrated
 * red = the number of problems that timed out after 120 seconds